CoderichLLC/nodejs-graphql-shape/README.md

 ### API

-Internally, each transformation falls into 1 of the following lookup tables that are referenced (in order of preference):
+Each transformation falls into 1 of the following lookup tables that are referenced (in order of preference):

 #### Lib
 Base transformations.
 Cannot be re-defined.